 The pair also had the ultimate marketing event for this song, being that 2014 is the year Bruno Mars performed at the Super Bowl XLVIII halftime show.
 Sports fans around the country were subjected to this tune, which may have something to do with its popularity and its status at the number one song of 2015.

-While this song was once the most-viewed video of all time, sixth place isn’t a bad spot to hold after seven years.
+While this song was once the most-viewed video of all time, seventh place isn’t a bad spot to hold after seven years.

 Bieber did something unique with this album: allowing various dance crews and partnerships to be the sole focus of each music video.
 Published on October 22, 2015, this particular video is one of the most-remembered, with an all-female dance crew in neon outfits whose energy and fun are contagious.

-It’s easy to see why Maroon 5’s Sugar video amassed 3,019,542,406 views.
+It’s easy to see why Maroon 5’s Sugar video amassed 3.1 billion views.
 Published on January 14, 2015, the height of flash mob popularity, they used the video as an opportunity to do drop-in performances at various weddings around Los Angeles.

 The set-up made it clear that wedding guests, brides, and grooms had no idea what was going on.
 That is, until a sheet dropped to reveal Maroon 5 behind it, singing their newest hit.
 Although there was a lot of speculation that the stunt was fake (which the band denies), who really cares?

-It made for a good watch, and I still get a little teary-eyed imagining these couples receiving such a fun surprise on their special day (Keith Urban, are you listening?
-Please crash my wedding).
+It made for a good watch, and I still get a little teary-eyed imagining these couples receiving such a fun surprise on their special day.

 How can you make the next most viewed YouTube video?